 Learn the fast and easy way to transfer images to furniture.
 Transfer images to wood DIY projects, or gorgeous image transfers to your painted furniture.
 Add graphics to your project because painted furniture is often more than just paint.

 Are you feeling intimidated by image transfers?
-You don’t have to!
+You don’t have to be!
 If you love painted furniture than you may have seen makeovers and projects with graphics on them.
 These image transfers add a gorgeous and unique touch to any painted furniture makeover or DIY project.
-If you aren’t quite ready to transfer images to a piece of furniture then maybe you would feel more comfortable trying on something smaller.
-Check out this DIY image transfer sign where you learn to transfer images to wood.
+If you aren’t quite ready to transfer images to a piece of furniture then maybe you would feel more comfortable trying on something smaller like a sign.
 But, if you’re ready to transfer images to furniture stick around as I walk you through the steps below.

 Make sure to stick around to the bottom and check out my Furniture Fixer Upper friends projects!